lzap/foreman-elasticsearch/README.md

 ## Known issues

+This document and configuration is written in a way which works with any version of Foreman, Katello or Satellite.
+However, for older versions and in case of problems checkout older configuration via git tags (e.g. `git checkout foreman-1.22`).

+Other known issues:

 * Satellite 6.6 build is missing `foreman-proxy-journald` package, therefore when proxy is configured for system journal output, it prints a warning `Journald is not available on this platform.
 Falling back to STDOUT.` Logging from proxy works but it has no fields like `REQUEST` or `REMOTE_IP` available.
 Filed: https://bugzilla.redhat.com/show_bug.cgi?id=1713641

 ## TODO